Drug Overdose

 • When the medication or drug was taken

-• The person's age, gender and weight
+• The person's age, sex, and weight

 • Any medical problems the person has, if known